pfaffman/discourse-doi-resolver/README.md

 DOI resolver for [Discourse](http://discourse.org).

-Replaces DOI:<doi> with a link to resolve the DOI.
+Replaces <doi> with a link to resolve the DOI.

 Trivial modification of
 [Pirate Speak](https://github.com/discourse/discourse-pirate-speak).

+Thanks to [crossref.org](http://blog.crossref.org/2015/08/doi-regular-expressions.html) for a regex that catches most DOIs.

 ## Installation